Mycobee/recurring-disco/README.md

 * To see blog posts and comment, log in as a recurring user with the following credentials:
 `email: test_1@gmail.com, password: password`

-* To see paywalls and Recurly redirects, register and login.
+* To see paywalls and Recurly redirects, register and login as a new user.

 ### Production Links
 ###### [Full Stack Application](https://powerful-badlands-17766.herokuapp.com)